pkgw/neurosynchro/doc/index.rst

 You have a code, such as `Rimphony <https://github.com/pkgw/rimphony/>`_ or `Symphony <https://github.com/AFD-Illinois/symphony>`_, that can calculate these numbers for you as a function of some input physical parameters such as an electron temperature or an energy power law index.
+You also have a code such as `grtrans <https://github.com/jadexter/grtrans>`_ that can perform your radiative transfer integration in the Stokes basis.

-Your code is very precise but it’s just *too slow* for your needs: you need to do lots of calculations for lots of input parameters, and things are taking too long.
+The problem is that your synchrotron calculator code is very precise but it’s just *too slow* for your needs: you need to do lots of integrations for arbitrary input parameters, and things are taking too long.

 Enter *neurosynchro*.
 This package provides a toolkit for training neural networks to quickly approximate the coefficients you need.
 Once you’ve trained